jensbouma/EvohomeTemperatureSiteSynologyNas/README.md

     - index.html
       - line 19: correct http adress for DataLoader.php
       - line 39 to ...: fill in correct room names (title and valueField), also add the rooms here and choose different color (lineColor)

-  - Last thing you need to do is make a cron job for TemperatureLogging.py that runs every 5 minutes

-That's it.
-Have fun!

-TIP: You can click on the names in the graph, then you can see the different graphs separately